biomejs/biome/website/src/content/docs/linter/rules/no-semicolon-in-jsx.md

 Inspired from: <a href="https://eslint.org/docs/latest/rules/no-semicolons-in-jsx" target="_blank"><code>no-semicolons-in-jsx</code></a>

-Remove semicolons from JSX elements.
+It detects possible "wrong" semicolons inside JSX elements.

+Semicolons that appear after a self-closing element or a closing element are usually the result of a typo of a refactor gone wrong.

 ## Examples